 - The FRD award period is 12 months from the date of official notification and authorization to expend, and it is fully expected that awardees will conform to the timelines presented in the FRD submission.
-All unexpended grant funds at the end of the award period will revert to the FRD fund.
-A one-time no-cost extension of no longer than six months may be approved only in exceptional cases, and must be requested no later than August 31, 2015.
-There is no guarantee that a request will be approved.
-Consequently, it is in awardees’ best interests to avoid requesting an extension and ensure that all funds are expended 12 months from the date of official notification.
+All unexpended grant funds at the end of the award period will revert to the Office of Research.
+A one-time no-cost extension of no longer than six months may be approved only in exceptional cases, and must be requested no later than one month prior to the end date of the award.

-- All required certifications to include, but not exclusive to, Human Participants or Animal Subjects, Hazardous Materials use and the like must be provided to SPRS prior to beginning work.
+- All required certifications to include, but not exclusive to, Human Participants, Animal Subjects, Hazardous Materials and the like must be provided to SPRS prior to beginning work.

 - The Office of the Vice President for Research reserves the right to disseminate funded proposals and to publish proposal abstracts.
 If the proposal contains confidential or proprietary information, the applicant must indicate so on the Cover Page and mark those sections in the proposal.
 Those sections will not be shared, distributed, or released to the public.

 - A final report must be sent via e-mail as a pdf-formatted attachment to